jbphys/ML_Ising_Criticality/README.md

 # Codes

 All the codes which were used to make the plots in the paper can be found within the folder "Codes".
+These codes were created to run on Kaggle.
+The initialization and Data file inputs reflect this.

 **final-v0-mag-chi-xi.ipynb** : Generates the figures 2,3 and 4 in the paper.
 It takes the generated data as input and computes the magnetization, susceptibility and Correlation length.

-This file was created to run in Kaggle.
-The initialization and Data file inputs reflect this.
+**Critical_prediction**: This folder contains the codes which tests the prediction of the critical region.
+The plots in the Figures 6, 7 and 8 of the paper were constructed using the codes in this folder.

+**Phase Prediction**: The Phase prediction accuracies reported in tables II and III were obtained with the codes within this folder.